-A pioneering movement in new opera when it was launched in 2008, Minnesota Opera’s world premiere production of Silent Night was commissioned and developed through the Minnesota Opera New Works Initiative (NWI) continues to invigorate the operatic art form with an infusion of contemporary works, while fulfilling the company’s commitment to artistic growth, leadership, and innovation.
+A pioneering movement in new opera when it was launched in 2008, Minnesota Opera’s New Works Initiative (NWI) continues to invigorate the operatic art form with an infusion of contemporary works, while fulfilling the company’s commitment to artistic growth, leadership, and innovation.
 2022’s world premiere of Edward Tulane (by composer Paola Prestini and librettist Mark Campbell) marks the latest opera created through the NWI, a seven-year, $7 million program designed to invigorate the opera repertoire with an infusion of new and contemporary works.
-Through this Initiative, Silent Night and the other contemporary works we champion will be given life well beyond these performances in the Twin Cities.
+Through this Initiative the contemporary works we champion will be given life well beyond these performances in the Twin Cities.